 Will you receive Social Security checks when you qualify?

-Olivia Mitchell, a professor of business economics at Wharton, has warned her millennial children, now in their 30s, to lower their expectations about the Social Security checks they'll receive when they retire.
+Olivia Mitchell, a professor of business economics and public policy at Wharton, has warned her millennial children, now in their 30s, to lower their expectations about the Social Security checks they'll receive when they retire.

 "They're going to have to work longer," Mitchell said.
 "They're going to have to save more.
 And they're going to have to expect less from the government.
 There will be something," she said, but the formula that's in place now won't be the same in the future.